ansys/pyensight/doc/source/calc_functions.rst

     See also the :ref:`Lambda2() <Lambda2>` calculator function.

 **References**

+For more information, see these references:

-    #.
-Dubief, Y and Delcayre, F., "On coherent-vortex
-       identification in turbulence", Journal of Turbulence, (jot.iop.org) 1 (2000) 11, pp.1-22.
+- Dubief, Y and Delcayre, F., "On coherent-vortex identification in turbulence", Journal of Turbulence, (jot.iop.org) 1 (2000) 11, pp.1-22.

-    #.
-Haller, G., "An objective definition of a vortex," Journal of
-       Fluid Mechanics, 2005, vol. 525, pp. 1-26.
+- Haller, G., "An objective definition of a vortex," Journal of Fluid Mechanics, 2005, vol. 525, pp. 1-26.

-    #.
-Jeong, J. and Hussain, F., "On the identification of a
-       vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.
+- Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.

 .. _Radiograph_grid: